krompaco/record-collector/docs/content-record-collector-net/en/updates/deploy-to-netlify-using-a-github-action.md

 }
 ```

 Notice the full paths to use on the GitHub Action work runner.
+I have no idea why the `record-collector` GitHub repository name needs to be used twice in the structure but that is the case.